lasp-lang/partisan/doc_extras/migrating_v5_to_v6.md

 4. Update `DOWN`-reason clauses that expect `timeout` to accept `noconnection`;
    bind ordering-sensitive monitors to a `parallelism = 1` channel.
 5. If you send peer messages larger than 64 MB, raise `max_message_size`.
+6. **Check the return value of `partisan:forward_message/2,3,4` where delivery matters.** Its spec said `-> ok` and the implementations never were; code written against that spec drops messages silently.
+7. Review any workarounds built around `partisan_rpc` — retries or de-duplication for wrong results, pools or separate nodes to isolate slow calls.
+Both causes are fixed, so the workarounds may now be dead weight.
+8. If you include `partisan/include/partisan.hrl`, confirm you do not use `?PLUMTREE_OUTSTANDING`, `?GOSSIP_FANOUT` or `?GOSSIP_GC_MIN_SIZE`.
-6. Plan a **full** cluster upgrade rather than long-lived mixed v5/v6 operation.
+9. Plan a **full** cluster upgrade rather than long-lived mixed v5/v6 operation.
+   RPC makes this sharper: a v6 caller against a v5 node times out, though a v5 caller against a v6 node is unaffected.
-7. Review your peer-plane security posture against [the security guide](doc_extras/cluster_security.md).
+10. Review your peer-plane security posture against [the security guide](doc_extras/cluster_security.md).